Champagne of Teas Strives to Retain Sparkle

 SB VEDA <CALCUTTA>

-“My theory is that the British, who had basically smuggled in the tea plants from China and taken some manpower with processing knowhow from the Kingdom, really didn’t know how to process tea.
-Whereas, in the far east, they had been making tea for centuries by that time.” – Rishi Saria, Owner Gopaldhara / Rohini Tea Estates
+“My theory is that the British, who brought in the tea plants from China and taken some manpower with them to for processing, actually had scant knowledge about making tea – and improvised.
+Whereas, in the far east, they had been making tea for centuries by that time.
+So, we’ve tried to learn from these tea masters and innovate, ourselves.” – Rishi Saria, Owner Gopaldhara / Rohini Tea Estates

 Known as “The Champagne of Teas” (sometimes served in champagne flutes to tourists to punctate this elite image) with the British era “Burra Saheb” culture still lingering in the mist, Darjeeling Tea has come been known as the pinnacle of a certain kind of excellence in the cultivation of and consuming of tea.